Absorbent incontinence aids

 Bed protection pads

-On the top side a fleece layer, the underside is liquid-proof – the optimal protection for your mattresses and bed sheets.
+A fleece layer on the top side, the underside is liquid-proof – the optimal protection for your mattresses and bed sheets.
 For single use.

 Disposable gloves